epointal/lf-hiker/readme.md

  * title
  * popup
  * visibility according to zoom or not
- * independant window with large description
+ * independant window with formated description

 You can do all this with the helpers or directly using shortcodes
 You can choose to unactive the helper.

 **Lf Hiker** allows you to customize the css in admin configuration (colors of information window, button and selected path)

+For more information see [Lf Hiker site](http://elisabeth.pointal.org/lf-hiker/ )

 ----------------------------------------
 #### IMPORTANT